 Take a few minutes to write down:

-Getting everything out of your head and onto paper helps you see things more clearly and reduces mental pressure.
+Getting everything out of your head and onto paper helps you see things more clearly and reduces mental pressure and can even help if you struggle to stop overthinking at night.

 Focus on One Area at a Time